BEEP BEEP BEEP BEEP BEEP BEEP

 “Let’s see what the neighborhoods got to say,” as Toz spied Lillith mentally leave the situation from over his shoulder.

 The main screen’s overlapping programs all blipped out and suddenly became a large face to face communication platform.
-James Gaban’s Exalt came on the screen.
-The anarchist leader at Durbin.
+A familiar Exalt came on screen.
+The anarchist leader at Durbin, James Gaban.

 “Nathan, Toz?
 We’ve been getting an emergency broadcast from Intrepid Station for the past hour now.
 When it came on we were aware of some coding issues in the signals background, old relay codes that hadn’t been used since the Fall.”